zyxio09/WHSTechNotes/journal.md

 this is a free week

 # September 20, 2024
-the activity i did today was rocket blaster:build a scratch project
+the activity i did today was pac-man ZERO